opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 OPNFV provides a broad range of capabilities, including the reference platform itself as well as tools-chains and methodologies for building infrastructures, and deploying and testing the platform.
-Not all these aspects are in scope for CVP and not all functions and components are tested in the initial version of CVP.
+Not all these aspects are in scope for OVP and not all functions and components are tested in the initial version of OVP.
 For example, the deployment tools for the SUT and CI/CD toolchain are currently out of scope.
 Similarly, performance benchmarking related testing is also out of scope or for further study.
 Newer functional areas such as MANO (outside of APIs in the NFVI and